hashicorp/research-docs/research-resources.md

 Tools are very personal, and actually not the key issue.
 However, some tools offer some nice features.

 * Pen and paper
+  * The act of writing and/or drawing is widely reported to improve information retention.
   * Never has an outage (unless you spill your drink on it!)
 * Google Docs
   * Collaborative editing